What is internal linking and why is it needed?

 On-Page SEO Logical structure + anchors = clear page topic for search engines

 Who is it suitable for: Online stores, local businesses in Ukraine, service websites, content projects, and startups seeking systematic traffic and conversion growth.
+Who is not suitable: For those who expect "magic buttons" without working on the site structure, content, and technical base.

 Interlinking: A Simple Definition and What It Looks Like in Practice